Scaling approach to rigid and soft nuclear deformation through flow fluctuations in high-energy nuclear collisions

 We demonstrate that the low-energy octupole collective mode directly underlies the high-energy triangular flow fluctuations.
 It offers a means to experimentally distinguish between soft (vibrational) and rigid (static) deformation mechanisms in nuclei.
 We also briefly outline the implications for future studies of non-Gaussian fluctuations via higher-order cumulants.
 Our study paves a novel pathway to further understand nuclear shape fluctuations, constrain the initial conditions of QGP droplets.
 This work provides a concrete path to determine ground-state nuclear shapes in experiments at RHIC and the LHC.

 \textit{Acknowledgements.---} We thank Weiyao Ke for valuable discussions.
 This work is supported in part by the National Key Research and Development Program of China under Contract Nos.
-2022YFA1604900, 2024YFA1612600, the National Natural Science Foundation of China (NSFC) under Contract Nos.
-12025501, 12147101, 12205051, the Natural Science Foundation of Shanghai under Contract No. 23JC1400200, China Postdoctoral Science Foundation under Grant No. 2024M750489.
+2024YFA1612600 and 2022YFA1604900, the National Natural Science Foundation of China (NSFC) under Contract Nos.
+12025501, 12547102, 12205051, the Natural Science Foundation of Shanghai under Contract No. 23JC1400200, Shanghai Pujiang Talents Program under Contract No. 24PJA009, China Postdoctoral Science Foundation under Grant No. 2024M750489.
 J. Jia is supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under DOE Awards No. DE-SC0024602.